AkshayS21/Collaborate-and-Compete-Tennis-Project/README.md

 After downloading, please place the contents of the zip file in your workspace directory.

 ## The Algorithm
+- Please read the report.md file for complete description of the algorithm including the networks, the multi-agent module (maddpg), the   individual agent module (ddpg) and the training code (marl).

-Please use the Tennis.ipynb file to explore the environment and training steps of the algorithm.
-Please see Tennis_Evaluate.ipynb file to see how the different levels of solved environment weights perform.
+- Please use the Tennis.ipynb file to explore the environment and training steps of the algorithm.
+- Please see Tennis_Evaluate.ipynb file to see how the different levels of solved environment weights perform.
+-
 Run ``` python train.py ``` to train new weights and run ``` python evaluate.py``` to evaluate your trained weights.

 I have made this project as much modular as possible with the following modules: